FLOOD IN THE VALLEY

 Two pairs of lovers on opposite sides of a mountain, both looking beyond their rural communities towards a world on the brink of change.
 In 1960s West Virginia, a young interracial couple struggles with whether to stand up to — and with — their community as it faces the prospect of a new dam that would flood their town.
 Meanwhile, in the hills of Sichuan province in the 1920s, a young couple belonging to the Nuosu ethnic minority are forced to part when a dispute erupts between their neighboring clans.

-A dynamic score of rhythm and blues, gospel, and rock as well as Nuosu folk and traditional melodies weaves these two tales together, revealing a shared struggle – a struggle between individual desire and collective tradition – that echoes from valley to valley.
+A dynamic score of rhythm and blues, gospel, and rock as well as Nuosu and Cherokee traditional melodies weaves these two tales together, revealing a shared struggle – a struggle between individual desire and collective tradition – that echoes from valley to valley.

 The American narrative is set in the Appalachian hills of Wood County, West Virginia.
 In recent decades, several Appalachian communities were flooded with the creation of man-made lakes, justified by the Army Corps of Engineers on environmental and economic grounds.